ee-jackson/wytham-hawthorn/docs/project-notebook.md

 # project-notebook

+## 2022-01-28 Friday
+### EJ at Wytham
+* 7th survey
+* tree 23 has been knocked down, was able to collect data from 2 branches that were still intact
+  * they are going to coppice it and hopefully it will grow back in the Spring
+* Also collected a small number of fruits (<100) from non-focal individuals for a pilot germination experiment
+  * was not able to collect many as there are not many fruits around

+## 2022-01-27 Thursday
+### EJ at Wytham
+* 7th survey

+## 2021-12-21 Tuesday
+### EJ at Wytham
+* 6th survey

+## 2021-12-20 Monday
+### EJ at Wytham
+* 6th survey

+## 2021-11-25 Thursday
+### EJ at Wytham
+* 5th survey

+## 2021-11-24 Wednesday
+### EJ at Wytham
+* 5th survey

+## 2021-10-29 Friday
+### EJ at Wytham
+* 4th survey
+* collected 100 fruits from each focal tree's nearest neighbour for insect rearing

+## 2021-10-28 Thursday
+### EJ at Wytham
+* 4th survey
+* collected 100 fruits from each focal tree's nearest neighbour for insect rearing

 ## 2021-09-29 Wednesday
 ### EJ & SG at Wytham
+* 3rd survey
-* finished adding wire mesh cages around Hawthorn branches
+* finished adding wire mesh cages around Hawthorn branches and counting fruits
 * one of the focal trees had been cut down

 ## 2021-09-28 Tuesday
 ### EJ & SG at Wytham
+* 3rd survey
-* continued adding wire mesh cages around Hawthorn branches
+* continued adding wire mesh cages around Hawthorn branches and counting fruits

 ## 2021-09-27 Monday
 ### EJ & SG at Wytham
+* 3rd survey
 * started adding wire mesh cages around Hawthorn branches
   * cages around 3 branches and labelled and counted fruits on 3 extra branches per tree